marquesarthur/w2v-rest-api/README.md

 You can also run the [test file](test.py) and test the API programmatically

+## Currently supported models

+* SO_vectors_200.bin - see [Word Embeddings for the Software Engineering Domain](https://zenodo.org/record/1199620#.YFEFlv4TGhg) `default`
+* word2vec-google-news-300 - requires tweaking `app.py`, look for a `FIXME` tag

+*note 1* : Ideally, all models could be loaded in memory at different endpoints.
+Nonetheless, this requires a significant amount of computational resources.
+I don't have these, so I made the image only load the `default` model

-# More models and implementations in the near future !!!
+*note 2* : More models and implementations in the near future !!!